TensorFlow Lite Micro: Embedded Machine Learning on TinyML Systems: Design Principles

 We believe an embedded machine-learning (ML) framework should assume the model, input data, and output arrays are in memory, and it should only handle ML calculations based on those values.
 The design should exclude any other function, no matter how useful.
 In practice, this approach means the library should omit features such as loading models from a file system or accessing peripherals for inputs.

-This strong design principle is crucial because many embedded platforms are missing basic features, such as memory management and library support (Section~\ref{subsec:missing_features}), that mainstream computing platforms take for granted.
+This principle is crucial as many embedded platforms are missing basic features, such as memory management and library support (Section~\ref{subsec:missing_features}), that mainstream platforms take for granted.
 Supporting the myriad possibilities would make porting the ML framework across devices unwieldy.

 Fortunately, ML models are functional, having clear inputs, outputs, and possibly some internal state but no external side effects.
 Running a model need not involve calls to peripherals or other operating-system functions.
 To remain efficient, we focus only on implementing those calculations.